-If our common stock were threatened with delisting from the NASDAQ Global Market, we may, depending on the circumstances, seek to extend the period for regaining compliance with NASDAQ listing standards by moving our common stock to the NASDAQ Capital Market, if at that time we are able to comply with the initial listing requirements of the NASDAQ Capital Market.
-However, we are not presently in compliance with the continued listing requirements and standards of the NASDAQ Capital Market as well.
+We may not be able to meet the applicable standards for continued listing on the NASDAQ Capital Market, and our common stock could be delisted from the NASDAQ Capital Market if we are unable to obtain compliance in a timely or effective manner.
 In the event that our common stock is not eligible for quotation on another market or exchange, trading of our common stock could be conducted in the over-the-counter market or on an electronic bulletin board established for unlisted securities such as the Pink Sheets or the OTC Bulletin Board.
-In such event, it could become more difficult to dispose of, or obtain accurate quotations for the price of our common stock, and there would likely also be a reduction in our coverage by security analysts and the news media, which could cause the price of our common stock to decline further.
+In such event, it may be difficult for us to raise additional capital if we are not listed on a major exchange.
+Also in such event, it could become more difficult to dispose of, or obtain accurate quotations for the price of our common stock, and there would likely also be a reduction in our coverage by security analysts and the news media, which could cause the price of our common stock to decline further.